bitweb-project/bitweb/doc/build-unix.md

 GUI dependencies:

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+Bitweb Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

     sudo apt-get install qt6-base-dev qt6-tools-dev qt6-l10n-tools qt6-tools-dev-tools libgl-dev